thangckt/thangckt.github.io/docs_site/index.md

   <p>
     This site serves as a repo for my personal notes.
 The contents reflect neither community standards nor third-party rules.
 These notes are disorganized, spontaneous, partially auto-generated without monitoring, and pertinent only to rare contexts, making them seemingly meaningless for most others.
     <br>
-    It wouldn't be abnormal if you find nothing valuable here, as they were not created for general audiences.
+    It wouldn't be abnormal if you find nothing valuable here, as these notes were not purposed for general audiences.
 You might prefer to enjoy Felix's excellent work below or focus your attention elsewhere.
 If you need to discuss something else, leave a message <a href="https://thang.eu.org/contact">here</a>.
   </p>
   </div>
 </div>